 Edwardian 1910s dresses gradually narrowed into a column shape during the 1912-13 Titanic era, returning to a fuller but looser shape during and after WW1.
 Learn the history of Edwardian Era fashion and get outfit ideas.

-From the Gibson Girls to tea on the Titanic in a tea party dress, these dresses are perfect for 1900 to 1910s themed daytime events.
-Downton Abbey, Somewhere in Time, Mr. Selfridge, Mary Poppins, My Fair Lady, Anne of Green Gables, and Suffragette all showcase Edwardian era fashion.
+From the Gibson Girls to tea on the Titanic in a tea party dress, these dresses are perfect for 1900 to 1910s themed daytime events and the trending New Edwardian style.
+Downton Abbey, Somewhere in Time, Anne of Green Gables, and Suffragette all showcase Edwardian era fashion.

 New Edwardian dresses, 1900s dresses, 1910s dresses, white tea dresses, Gibson girl dresses, WW1 dress and nurse uniforms.
 Vintage Dancer is your best resource for dresses for the Somewhere in Time event, World War One reenactments, Titanic era 1912, 1918 dresses and more.

 What is the difference between Victorian and Edwardian dress?

 The Victorian era spanned 100 years before turning into the Edwardian era in 1901 (although some accounts start the Edwardian era in the 1890s.)
 The Victorian dress was a mass of hooped skirts that morphed into large bustle skirts and then thinned out into small bustles and finally no bustles.
 The Victorian dress bodice was fitted snugly with a sharp corseted waist.

 The Edwardian period cast aside the 10 years of fabric for a softer, looser, romantic look that changed the body shape from porcelain doll or candlesticks.
 The bust was padded to be larger, the waist narrow and the hips round and ample- echoing the more natural silhouette of the female body.